I have completed 20 years with Tremaine Dance Conventions as of July, 2019.

 - Contemporary dance is in fashion.
 As of this writing, the “knee-drop” trend is on it’s last leg.

 - Showing lots of derriere while performing is not cool.
-“It’s called SHOW BUSINESS, not SHOW YOUR BIZ-NESS.”
-Place your butt cheeks in a seat, not under bright stage lights.
+Butt cheeks belong in seats, not on display under bright stage lights.

 - Flexibility does not a dancer make.
 Additionally, excessive tricks, splits, and flips when executed without artistry, technical foundation, or purpose – leave me yearning for… well, DANCE.

 - Faculty positions on dance conventions are coveted.
-We make get our egos stroked, make nice money, and do what we love.
+I understand why: we make nice money, do what we love, and receive compliments throughout our working weekends.
 I’m grateful for the tappy years.